jsears4585/jekyll-now/_posts/2017-5-29-Duck-Typing.md

 Imposter says: I pay people to swim for me...
  (via ducks_can_swim method)
 ```

+When in doubt of what duck-typing means in the future, remember the age-old saying from which the term "duck-typing" originated:

 > If it looks like a duck, swims like a duck, and quacks like a duck, then it's probably a duck.